-In preparing this year's Annual Business Plan and Budget, we have carefully considered the needs of everyone in our diverse community and how they impact our 2030 Community Plan, which captures our key priorities for West Torrens for the next decade.
+In preparing this year's Plan, we have carefully considered the needs of everyone in our diverse community and how they impact our 2030 Community Plan, which captures our key priorities for West Torrens for the next decade.

 A rate increase is needed to cover Council's operating expenditure.
 The cost of our capital works program has increased significantly as a result of the factors outlined above.
-Accordingly, the proposed average rate increase for 2023-24 is 7.99%.
+Accordingly, the average rate increase for 2023-24 is 7.84%.
 This increase is higher than what was generally expected, but is below current inflation figures (CPI).
 It will enable us to continue to provide the expected level of services for local residents and visitors, provide capital investment for the future of our city and, importantly, remain financially sustainable now and into the future.

-We acknowledge everyone involved in preparing this year's Annual Business Plan and Budget and look forward to a positive and productive 2023-24 financial year.
+We acknowledge everyone involved in preparing this year's Annual Business Plan, Budget and Long Term Financial Plan and look forward to a positive and productive 2023-24 financial year.